nixprime/switchboard/README.md

 ============

 - Go 1.1 or later.
-- Understanding what DNS is.
+- A local server on which port 80 is available (possibly `localhost`).
+- The ability to add hostnames mapping to this server (via DNS or `/etc/hosts`).

 Installation
 ============

+Install the binary and configuration file:

 - `go install github.com/nixprime/switchboard`.
 This builds a `bin/switchboard`
   somewhere in your $GOPATH, which you can move to wherever.
-(The included Upstart script assumes `switchboard` is located in `/usr/local/bin/`.)
+(The included system startup scripts assume `switchboard` is located in `/usr/local/bin/`.)
 - Create `switchboard.conf` somewhere.
 Use the included `switchboard.conf` as a guide.
 (By default, Switchboard assumes that `switchboard.conf` is located in `/etc/`.)

-- If you want to use the included Upstart script to start Switchboard automatically, put `upstart/switchboard.conf` in `/etc/init/`.
+Enable the daemon to run as a non-root user:

-- If using the Upstart script, or running switchboard as non-root otherwise, allow switchboard to bind ports under 1024:
+- If using one of the system startup scripts, or running switchboard as non-root otherwise, allow switchboard to bind ports under 1024:

         sudo apt-get install libcap2-bin
         sudo setcap cap_net_bind_service+ep /usr/local/bin/switchboard

+Enable automatic start at boot:

-- If using the included Upstart script and want to start Switchboard, run `service switchboard start` as root.
+- If your system uses Upstart (e.g., Ubuntu prior to 15.04), and you want to use the included Upstart script to start Switchboard automatically, put `upstart/switchboard.conf` in `/etc/init/`.
+The daemon will now start on the next boot.
+To start it manually, run `service switchboard start` as root.

+- If your system uses systemd (e.g., Arch Linux or Fedora, or Ubuntu 15.04 or later), and you want to use the included systemd script to start Switchboard automatically, put `systemd/switchboard.service` in `/usr/lib/systemd/system`.
+To enable the service on boot, run `systemctl enable switchboard` as root.
+To start the service manually, run `systemctl start switchboard` as root.

+Configure hostname resolution:

-- Configure DNS to point whatever hostname(s) you want Switchboard to use to the IP address of the machine running Switchboard.
-How to do so is beyond the scope of this document.
+- Configure either your host's local hostname resolution (e.g., the `/etc/hosts` file) or your local DNS zone, if applicable, to point whatever hostname(s) you want Switchboard to use to the IP address of the machine running Switchboard.
+How to configure DNS is beyond the scope of this document.
+A simple set of entries in `/etc/hosts` might be:

+        127.0.0.1  s  # map `s` hostname to Switchboard on localhost 127.0.0.1  m  # map `m` hostname to Switchboard on localhost

 License
 =======